Our understanding of communication management

 In research and teaching, Quadriga University Berlin takes the view that PR/communication management operates as a central organisational function at the interface between the organisation and the environment and controls and strategically processes the various communicative tasks as a management function.

-Corporate communication has become increasingly important in recent years and has become a strategic issue for many companies.
+Corporate communication has become increasingly important in recent years.
 Since the turn of the millennium, the demands placed on communication, especially in and by multinational public companies, have increased massively.
 At that time, communications departments were still able to concentrate on traditional press work and employee information.
 Megatrends such as globalisation, participation pressure and digitalisation have led to more stakeholder groups all over the world expecting not only information but dialogue - in real time.
 Consistent information of different stakeholders alone - especially in large, international companies - places increasing demands on the efficient organization of the various communication activities.
 But how do communication actors deal with this?
 Several of our studies investigated these and many other questions.

-For feedback or questions regarding the study Kommunikationsmanagement 2018 please contact Prof. Dr. René Seidenglanz, for questions regarding the study PR2025 contact Professor Ana Adi.
+For feedback or questions regarding the study Kommunikationsmanagement please contact Professor Seidenglanz, for anything related to PR2025 and Corporate Activsm Professor Adi is your contact.
 We are looking forward to hear from you!